Schedule a Workspace to Run with FME Flow Automations

 1. Upload Workspace to FME Flow

-If you have not completed the previous tutorial, please download the CreatingParametersForSelfServe.zip which contains the AddressesToNotify-SelfServe.fmwt workspace from the Files section on this article.
-Then upload the workspace to the Resources in FME Flow before continuing.
-If you do not have access to FME Form (formerly FME Desktop), please see the Uploading to FME Flow section of the documentation.
+If you have not completed the previous tutorial, please download the CreatingParametersForSelfServe.zip, which contains the AddressesToNotify-SelfServe.fmwt workspace from the Files section of this article.
+Then, upload the workspace to the Resources in FME Flow before continuing.
+If you do not have access to FME Form, please see the Uploading to FME Flow section of the documentation.

 2. Create a New Automation

 Open the FME Flow Web Interface and log in.
-On the side menu bar, click on Automations to expand the menu, then select Create Automation (FME 2022.2 or older: Build Automation).
+On the side menu bar, select Automations > Create (2025.1 and newer), or click on Automations to expand the menu and select Create Automation (2025.0 and older)

 In Automations, a quick introduction will pop up; review it before closing.